jwanner83/liferay-es-module-portlet/README.md

 Sample repository to show how to use Liferay portlets with es modules.

 ## Goal
 Provide packages and components with a portlet and import them on runtime into a portlet.
-This should increase build time to a minimum because the `liferay-npm-bundler` doesn't has to transpile files and only creates a jar file.
+This should increase build time to a minimum because the `liferay-npm-bundler` doesn't have to transpile files and only creates a jar file.

 ## Explenation
 The concept includes two modules.
 A provider module and a consumer modules.
 They are connected in a `n to n` relation.